 Real estate professionals spend a lot of time searching for the right accounting service.
-That's because the real estate industry has so many unique facets that it's not always easy to locate a CPA firm that has the capabilities to handle bookkeeping for real estate agents, tax planning for real estate agents, and dozens of other particulars that so many full-time real estate professionals need.
+That's because the real estate industry has so many unique facets that it's not always easy to locate a CPA firm that has the expertise to help.
+The CPA firm must have the capabilities to handle bookkeeping for real estate agents, tax planning for real estate agents, and dozens of other particulars that so many full-time real estate professionals need.

 A real estate agent accountant understands how to assist you with your business objectives and growth targets.
-Any CPA firm that offers "accounting for real estate agents" as part of their menu of services has to stay abreast of industry trends pertaining to cash-flow stabilization, operating cost reduction, and profit maximization even in turbulent economic times.
+Suppose a CPA firm offers "accounting for real estate agents" as part of its menu of services.
+In that case, it must stay abreast of industry trends regarding cash-flow stabilization, operating cost reduction, and profit maximization even in turbulent economic times.
 A top-notch accountant for real estate agents fully understands that the RE industry is exceptionally cyclical, with alternating periods of high profits and significant losses.

 A Typical Assignment

-In addition to routine bookkeeping for real estate agents, what does an experienced accountant offer to the typical real estate professional?
-For starters, an accountant should be able to take on all the specialized functions of an real estate professional like 1031 exchanges, payroll processing, and cost segregation.
-Of course, each real estate company has its own specialties, which means the accountant should be ready to focus on minute details of how an real estate firm operates within its own niche, locality, and market segment.
+What does an experienced accountant offer to the typical real estate professional?
+In addition to routine bookkeeping for real estate agents, an accountant should take on all the specialized functions of a real estate professional like 1031 exchanges, payroll processing, and cost segregation.
+Of course, each real estate company has its specialties, which means the accountant should be ready to focus on minute details of how a real estate firm operates within its niche, locality, and market segment.

-Here's a short list of what every real estate agent should expect from a reputable accounting firm:
+Here's a list of what every real estate agent should expect from a reputable accounting firm:

-- Handling of all transaction categorized as "tax deferral"
+- Handling of all transactions categorized as "tax deferral"